facebookresearch/svoice/README.md

 ## Citation
-If you find our code useful for you research, please cite it as:
+If you find our code or models useful for your research, please cite it as:

 ```
 @inproceedings{nachmani2020voice,